Optimize Heavy SketchUp Files: Auto Purge & Reduce File Size

 Good to know

-• The same cleanup is built into SketchUp natively: purge order matters — components are removed first, which then orphans the materials they referenced, so a single pass may leave unused materials behind; running purge twice (or letting Auto purge handle the chain) clears the rest.
+• The same cleanup is built into SketchUp natively: purge order matters — components are removed first, which then orphans the materials they referenced, so a single pass may leave unused materials behind; running purge twice (or letting Auto purge handle the chain) clears the rest and fully optimizes the SketchUp file.

 • Purging only deletes unreferenced definitions, materials, tags, and styles — it never reduces the polygon count or touches geometry inside components that are still placed, so a heavy model full of high-poly objects will stay heavy.
 For real weight reduction you also need to simplify mesh density (a decimate/optimize step), not just purge.